UB-CSE306/base-ProfilingExercise/README.md

 execution of a program.
 Profiling a program using ```gprof``` involves compiling the code with additional flags to embed instrumentation code in the executable file.
-Look at the included `Makefile` and referenced documentation for details.
+Look at the included `Makefile` and referenced documentation for details and to learn about the various targets that are defined for your use.

 When the instrumented executable is run data is written to a file (```gmon.out```).
 The ```gprof``` tool uses this data to display